georgeboot/lighthouse-docs/docs/api-directives.md

 }
 ```

-When doing so, you can omit the `count` argument when querying:
+This let's you omit the `count` argument when querying:

 ```graphql
 query {